 Keep your drains and gutters clear from leaves to help prevent blockages, leaks and damage to your walls and roof.

-Make sure you know where your inside stop valve is (most are under the kitchen sink), as you may need to turn your water off quickly in an emergency.
+Make sure you know where your inside stop valve is.
+This will help if you need to turn your water off quickly in an emergency.
+Most are under the kitchen sink.

 Keep the name and number of a qualified plumber, so you can call them quickly if you need to.
 Also check your home insurance covers your pipes.

 A boiler breaking down over winter can be a pain, let alone the cost of a plumber to fix it.
 Prevent breakdowns by getting a service every year.

 Plumbing and Drains cover from British Gas for just 99p* a month